Jesus, the great teacher, shows us the three things that really matter.

 That’s why grace is amazing.
 It’s undeserved, unbelievable, and unfathomable.
 It flies in the face of justice.
 It dances on the grave of death.
 Grace enters the messy and murky.
 It’s also our deepest spiritual need.
 We all hunger for grace.

 Consequently, master teachers shower grace on their children.
 They give the benefit of the doubt.
-They forgive and forget.
-They bless the kids who curse them.
+They forgive and forget, and they bless the kids who curse them.
 Grace is letting Jeremy know his past troubles with other teachers are truly past.
 Grace is recognizing Katie’s angry, hurtful comments rise from being abandoned and rejected.
-Grace covers a multitude of sins (James 5:20).
+Remember, grace covers a multitude of sins (James 5:20).

 Some argue that grace lets anything happen.
 Really?
 True grace sets the sinner free to live without his sin.
 It forgives fault so a child can fly.
 Will some children take advantage of your grace?
 Sure.
 But you’ll find deeper loyalty and engaged learning from a child living under your grace than under your law.